zone117x/node-cryptonote-pool/README.md

     "ports": [
         {
-            "port": 3333, //Port for mining apps to connect to "difficulty": 100, //Initial difficulty miners are set to "desc": "Low end hardware" //Description of port },
+            "port": 3333, //Port for mining apps to connect to /* BBR - Note: These difficulties should be much higher for BBR */ "difficulty": 500000, //Initial difficulty miners are set to "desc": "Low end hardware" //Description of port },
         {
             "port": 5555,
-            "difficulty": 2000,
+	    /* BBR - Note: These difficulties should be much higher for BBR */ "difficulty": 1000000,
             "desc": "Mid range hardware"
         },
         {
             "port": 7777,
-            "difficulty": 10000,
+	    /* BBR - Note: These difficulties should be much higher for BBR */ "difficulty": 2000000,
             "desc": "High end hardware"
         }
     ],